Themefic-Team/tourfic/readme.txt

 = Can I create a Travel or Hotel Marketplace? =

-Yes, with Tourfic Pro, you can build hotel, tour, and car rental marketplaces.
+The separately installed Tourfic Pro and Tourfic Vendor plugins provide multi-vendor marketplace functionality.

 = Can Tourfic be used as a Bus Booking plugin? =